Reichstag (North German Confederation): Customs parliament

 From 1868 to 1870 the members of the North German Reichstag were also members of the new German Customs Parliament (Zollparlament), representing the German Customs Union (Zollverein).
 The Customs Parliament also included 85 deputies from south Germany who were chosen in elections in February and March 1868 in Bavaria, Württemberg, Baden, and Hesse under the same electoral law used in the North German Confederation.

 Transition to the German Empire

-1868 cartoon of the South German states joining the Confederation, with the caption, “In the end, the South Germans, too, will join.
+1868 cartoon showing Chancellor Bismarck whipping the South Germans into the Confederation, with the caption, “In the end, the South Germans, too, will join.
 We are obviously still too liberal for them!”
 Three years later, they voluntarily became part of the new German Empire.

 After German victories in the Franco-Prussian War and negotiations on German unification between Bismarck and the states of Baden, Hesse, Bavaria and Württemberg, the North German Confederation on 9 December 1870 became the German Empire at the request of the Bundesrat and with the approval of the Reichstag.
 The new state became official on 1 January 1871 with the implementation of the Constitution of the German Confederation.
 The new Reichstag of the Empire was elected on 3 March 1871.
 In April it adopted a revised form of the Confederation's constitution, which was later called "Bismarck's Reich Constitution".